tjdanielson/heroes_villains/README.md

 Create a "Power" model & "powers" many to many field on the supers model that allows association of many powers to a super.

 Create a patch endpoint for the supers app that allows you to add a new Power to a Super by submitting the PK of the hero and the new power as path variables.

+Bonus 2:

+Create an endpoint that allows you to pass in a hero name and villain name as Query params.

+Query for each of the submitted Supers and compare their number of powers.
+Whoever has more powers listed is the winner

+Send back a custom object response that contains a 'winner' key containing the winner's info and a 'loser' key containing the loser's info, or a different message if it is a tie.